 Throughout Mr. Harrison’s career, his practice has focused on advising highly sophisticated investors across the growth markets of the Middle East, Africa, and Asia with a particular expertise in hospitality.

-Mr. Harrison holds an Honors Degree in English Law (LLB) from The University of Exeter and has been admitted as a Solicitor of the Supreme Court of England & Wales since 1996.
+Mr. Harrison holds an Honors Degree in English Law (LLB) from The University of Exeter and has been admitted as a Solicitor of the Senior Courts of England and Wales since 1996.
 He is a British citizen.

 During his tenure with Kingdom, Mr. Cadwell has been involved in transactional and asset management assignments for more than 20 luxury and upper-upscale hotel investments in North America, Europe, Africa and Asia, as well as Kingdom’s hotel management company holdings.
-He played a key role in the sale and merger of FRHI to AccorHotels in July 2016, the deal value of which was in excess of US$3bn.
+He played a key role in the sale and merger of Fairmont Raffles Hotels International to AccorHotels in 2016, the transaction value of which was in excess of US$3 billion.

 Prior to joining the Kingdom organization, Mr. Cadwell was an associate with Ernst & Young LLP’s Transaction Real Estate practice in New York City, where he performed advisory services relating to hospitality real estate assets including operational analyses, financial due diligence, market and feasibility studies, and valuation reviews.
 Previously, Mr. Cadwell held various positions in hotel operations.